RedHatProductSecurity/rapidast/README.md

 ```

 ## Run with GUI (useful for debugging)
 This is taking advantage of ZAP's webswing feature.
 See https://www.zaproxy.org/docs/docker/webswing/.
+Note that any commercial organization that uses Webswing for non-evaluation purposes needs to have a valid commercial license of Webswing.
+See https://www.webswing.org/licensing for licensing information.

 ### Run a container
 ```